Former safety Greg Brooks sues LSU, OLOL alleging negligence, malpractice in brain tumor diagnosis

 The lawsuit was initially reported by Yahoo!
 Sports on Thursday.
 WBRZ obtained the lawsuit on Friday.

-LSU and OLOL created a join sports medicine program in 2022.
+LSU and OLOL created a joint sports medicine program in 2022.
 Neither would comment specifically on the lawsuit, but issued separate statements nonetheless.
 LSU said "Brooks remains in our thoughts and prayers as he continues to work through the rehabilitation process" and the hospital said its neurosurgical team is "among the most experienced in Louisiana."

 The lawsuit, filed Aug.
 2, says Brooks was not given tests for neurological conditions — including brain tumors — after displaying symptoms like dizziness, nausea and headaches.
 Instead, Brooks alleges, he was only given Zofran for the nausea and cleared to return to practice and played the first two games of the season.